 A standalone command-line shell program called sqlite3[45] is provided in SQLite's distribution.
 It can be used to create a database, define tables, insert and change rows, run queries and manage an SQLite database file.
 It also serves as an example for writing applications that use the SQLite library.

 SQLite uses automated regression testing prior to each release.
-Over 2 million tests[42] are run as part of a release's verification.
+Over 2 million tests are run as part of a release's verification.
+The SQLite library has 156,000 lines of source code, while all the test suites combined add up to 92 million lines of test code.
+SQLite's tests simulate a number of exceptional scenarios, such as power loss and I/O errors, in addition to testing the library's functionality.
 Starting with the August 10, 2009 release of SQLite 3.6.17, SQLite releases have 100% branch test coverage, one of the components of code coverage.
-The tests and test harnesses are partially public-domain and partially proprietary.[42]
+SQLite has four different test harnesses: the original public-domain TCL tests, the proprietary C-language TH3 test suite, the SQL Logic Tests, which check SQLite against other SQL databases, and the dbsqlfuzz proprietary fuzzing engine.[46]

 SQLite is included by default in:[13]